 I don’t need to tell you that Jackson and Roman could be the least interested in dance, but to see them rooting for Brody when he’s dancing his heart out is such a parenting win.
 I think it’s important to have everyone involved as much as possible.

 Just the other day, Jackson and Bobby set up an obstacle course in our yard that involved a little bit of everything that makes my kids excited—from dancing challenges to a lacrosse goal at the end.
-It’s in these types of activities, especially since we’re currently homebound, that you start to see those bonds strengthen.
+It’s in these types of activities that you start to see those bonds strengthen.
 While Brody’s dancing is his own thing, everyone in our house is supportive and interested.

 Children are the living messages we send to a time we will not see.—John F. Kennedy

 The truth is that the kids want to be there for each other.
 And it makes my heart sing when they participate in each other’s activities.
 Not long ago we had all four children dancing together in Brody’s class!
 And he loves having his siblings with him in the dance studio.

 Whether it’s a Sunday morning spent in the ballet studio or an afternoon out in the yard playing catch, each activity should be a family affair.